SpaceG/spaceg.github.io/_posts/2015-02-27-worktime-tracking-harvest-app.markdown

 OS X: <code> ~/.profile </code>
 Linux General:  <code> ~/.bash_profile </code>

+~ represents the path to your user home directory.
+For my user, spaceodyssey, on OS X the path is <code> /Users/home/spaceodyssey. </code>

 And Today i hit the 1000 K of contribrutions on Github! [github.com/spaceg](https://github.com/spaceg)